slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'The important work of moving the world forward does not wait to be done by perfect men.' -- George Eliot*

+What is perfectionism?

+> *'Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.' -- Antoine de Saint-Exupéry*

 <!--
-> *'The more something threatens your identity, the more you will avoid it.' -- Manson’s Law of Avoidance*
+> *'The more something threatens your identity, the more you will avoid it.' -- Manson’s Law of Avoidance* -->
-> *'Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.' -- Antoine de Saint-Exupéry*
--->